NUISANCEMC/neutrino_data/README.md

 Input files for conversion, such as official data release files, can be downloaded as part of the submission creation process, or can be manually downloaded and stored in relevant submission directory.

+More examples of submission creation are given in the main [NUISANCE HEPData specification respository](https://github.com/NUISANCEMC/HEPData#building-a-submission).

 ### What to commit

 Everything that is needed to build the data releases should be committed, this includes manually downloaded official data releases and the ToHepData.py scripts.
-The submission directory and the submission.tar.gz files themselves should not be comitted.
+The submission directory and the submission.tar.gz files themselves should not be comitted and are ignored by default in the `.gitignore` for this repository.

 ## Utilities